ZhangGeyu/Pipeline-of-lineage-tracing-in-Arabidopsis/Data/Mutation_information/README.md

 The corresponding analysis code can be found in: Pipeline-of-lineage-tracing-in-Arabidopsis/Analysis-pipelines/Call-somatic-and-germline-mutation/

+### Note:

+“181copy” corresponds to Plant 3–Copy 1 and “886copy” corresponds to Plant 2–Copy 1 (as defined in Supplementary Table S4).
+Both are the selected copies used in our analysis.

-The files are described below, using Plant 3 as an example:
+### The files are described below, using Plant 3 as an example:
 #### Parental_CallSNP_Plant3_181copy.txt:
 Mutation information for all readouts extracted from the selected copy in all parental samples.
 #### Progeny_CallSNP_Plant3_181copy.txt: